dennisdevio/milestone-project-1/README.md

 - As a returning user I want to be able to easily find information on your social media.

 ### Wireframes
-My original idea was to make five wireframes and breakpoints but I felt it didn't make sense so after some consideration I changed it to three.
-At first I was going to use Balsamiq for the wireframes but I couldn't use it because it turned out it's not available on Linux which I am developing this project on.
-Therefore I decided to go with [InVision](https://www.invisionapp.com/) instead.
+At first I planned on making five wireframes, one for each bootstrap breakpoint but it didn't feel meaningful so I decided to go with three.
+At first I was going to use Balsamiq for the wireframes but I turned out I couldn't because it's not available on Linux, which I am developing this project on.
+Therefore I decided to go with InVision instead.

-The wireframes for this website can be found [here](https://dennischmielewski323696.invisionapp.com/freehand/The-Golden-Pretzel-XozP370FD)
+- [InVision](https://www.invisionapp.com/) - The wireframes for this website can be found [here](https://dennischmielewski323696.invisionapp.com/freehand/The-Golden-Pretzel-XozP370FD)

 ### Structure
 The website has one page divided into three distinct sections.
 The home section has a navigation bar with internal links to all different sections aswell as a clickable logo link.
 Below the navbar I implemented the Bootstrap carousel for showcasing the cafés images with a announcementb bar just below it.
 The about section further down provides information on the café itself and their passion for baking.
 The menu is a two-part menu with foods and drinks further divid into sub-sections.
 The contact information follows the same structure with the opening hours and address divided into two section aswell.
 At the bottom there are social media links to their social media pages.
 The menu collapses into a hamburger-button with fold down links on medium-size and small devices.